Bisq Exchange Review 2021 - Is It Safe?

 Is Bisq Safe?

 Bisq's decentralized structure supposes that there's no way to steal users' money or affect the speed of operations.
 If one of the servers gets hacked, the network will keep on working using the rest of the servers.
-In case if hackers manage to hack several (or all) servers they won't be able to steal money as Bisq doesn't hold its users' assets, it rather orchestrates the transactions.
-Also, it's important to mention that the exchange users' data is not available to anyone besides the participants of the trade.
-This makes Bisq a relatively safe platform, just like other decentralized exchanges.
+In case if hackers manage to hack several (or all) servers they won't be able to steal money as Bisq doesn't hold its users' assets, it rather operates the transactions.
+The user data is supposed to be stored solely locally on the users' devices.

 User reviews about Bisq are mixed.

 sorry, I tried trading on your decentralized exchange and it was worse than watching paint dry— Clever Bonobo (@CleverBonobo) August 20, 2020